SKOOTA GAMES IndieGames Notebook Interview

 Hello, this is Lee Hana from the SKOOTA editorial team.

 From February 6 to 15, the streets of Shibuya, Tokyo were enveloped in a unique and mysterious energy that felt a bit different from usual.
-I visited the urban game festival "SHIBUYA GAMES WEEK 2026", which took over the entire city.
+The event I attended was the urban game festival “SHIBUYA GAMES WEEK 2026”, which took over the entire city.

-Instead of being confined to a specific venue, the festival allowed participants to encounter game culture in unexpected moments while walking through the streets of Shibuya.
-I would like to reflect on this 10-day journey, which felt like a trip exploring the "boundary between the everyday and the extraordinary," along with the sights I experienced.
+Instead of being confined to a specific venue, this event allowed participants to encounter game culture in unexpected moments while walking through the streets of Shibuya.
+I would like to reflect on this 10-day journey, which felt like a trip exploring the “boundary between the everyday and the extraordinary,” along with the sights I experienced.

 📍 Spot 1: PARCO MUSEUM TOKYO “PARCO GAME CENTER”

-About a 10-minute walk from Shibuya Station.
-It was located on the 4th floor of Shibuya PARCO, which everyone knows.
-Quoted from PARCO GAMES official site.
+It was about a 10-minute walk from Shibuya Station, located on the 4th floor of the well-known Shibuya PARCO.
+Quoted from the official PARCO GAMES website.

-While the concept was "retro games," it was not just a nostalgic hobby; it embodied the essence of PARCO.
-It was a space where all forms of expression related to games—fashion, music, art, and video—mixed together, truly representing "game culture."
+While the concept was “retro games,” it was not just a nostalgic experience; it embodied the essence of PARCO.
+It was a space where fashion, music, art, and video—all expressions related to games—intermingled, truly representing “game culture.”

-Among the diverse brands in PARCO, the vibrant visuals stood out remarkably.
+Among the diverse brands in PARCO, the vibrant visuals here were particularly eye-catching.
 Just standing in front of the entrance, I felt an exciting energy that naturally drew me inside.
-It had an aura that instinctively suggested, "Something fun is waiting here."
+It had an aura that intuitively suggested, “Something fun is waiting here.”

-As I passed through the entrance with the slightly low ceiling, I was greeted by a surprisingly spacious area.
-It was unfortunately raining that day, but the venue was bustling with people, and the excitement made it a bit sweaty.
-From the retro game demo corner near the entrance to the pop-up store in the back, the sight of both new and old titles lined up felt like stepping into a "theme park for adults."
+As I passed through the entrance with a slightly low ceiling, I was greeted by a surprisingly spacious area.
+Despite the unfortunate rain that day, the venue was bustling with people, and the excitement made it a bit sweaty.
+From the retro game demo corner near the entrance to the pop-up store in the back, the sight of both new and old titles lined up felt like stepping into an "amusement park for adults."

 The exhibits included posters and merchandise from a time slightly before my generation.
-At first, I only felt like I had encountered something rare, but as I looked at the legendary titles like Pac-Man and Dragon Quest lined up, I found my heart strangely warmed.
-It felt nostalgic, even though I shouldn't know them.
+At first, I only felt like I had encountered something rare, but as I gazed at the legendary titles like Pac-Man and Dragon Quest lined up, I found my heart strangely warmed.
+It was nostalgic, even though I shouldn't know it.
 Familiar yet somehow fresh.
-It was a moment that awakened me to a timeless universal charm.
+It was a moment that awakened me to a universal charm that transcends time.

 If you're thinking of going for this opportunity, please enjoy it on my behalf...!